 Dr. Wendy Sue Swanson: I think you're right about the source of frustration coming from an inability to make crying go away.
 Some books and some sleep experts talk about making ALL crying go away.
 Something to remember and talk about is that CRYING IS NORMAL in infancy, particularly in the first 3 months.
 Although swaddling and shoooshing and walking and strolling helps, sometimes all of our efforts don't stop the crying.
 SOMETIMES we all just need a break.
 It's always okay to place a baby in a safe crib on their back and step away for 10-15 minutes.
 Taking a break before you escalate in anger is a great way to calm down.

 Dr. Ron Barr: I am so impressed that you lead groups for new fathers.
 What a great contribution.
 To get to your question, first about ear plugs.
 That suggestion comes up often.
 And, frankly, it is fine.
 Anything that helps caregivers calm down and bit and not hit their "threshold" (whatever it is for them) to do anything bad is helpful.
 But I do agree that it is just a partial answer to the problem.
 There is no question that there is frustration when nothing you do works.
 That is a completely normal response.
 The key is to understand that it is not "you" who are at fault here, but a well-recognized and completely normal part of the challenges of infant crying in the first few months of life.
 Something like 5-10% of the crying is going to be "unsoothable" crying.
-Also, two other things: The PURPLE Crying site has a segment specifically written for dads.
 Also, the new PURPLE DVD has a second video on it called "Crying, Soothing and Coping: Doing What Come Naturally" that includes suggestions about what to do when soothing DOESN'T work, and includes some really astute stories from dads about how they coped.

 How often is excessive newborn crying indicative of underlying disease?